Home / Insights / Public Safety

 Key items (8)

-- [20] Recommendation to adopt Specifications No. RFP HE-26-669 Long Beach Reentry Services Program (LBRSP) Mental Health Services provider for LBRSP and award a contract to The Serenity Brand, of Long Beach CA, for providing Mental Health Services, in a total amount not to exceed $1,201,075, for a period of two years, with the option to renew for two additional one-year periods, at the discretion of the City Manager; and Authorize City Manager, or designee, to execute all documents necessary to enter into the contract, including any necessary subsequent amendments.
-(Citywide) — Long Beach, 2026-05-12 · The $1.2M reentry mental health services contract anchors the region's most developed social-intervention portfolio and recurs as a continued matter at the next meeting.
+- [20] Recommendation to adopt Specifications No. RFP HE-26-669 Long Beach Reentry Services Program (LBRSP) Mental Health Services provider for LBRSP and award a contract to The Serenity Brand, of Long Beach CA, for providing Mental Health Services, in a total amount not to exceed $1,201,075, for a period of two years, with the option to renew for two additional one-year periods, at the discretion of the City Manager; and Authorize City Manager, or designee, to execute all documents necessary to enter into the contract, including any necessary subsequent amendments. — Long Beach, 2026-05-12 · $1.2M reentry mental health services contract reflects Long Beach's sustained investment in behavioral health as a public safety strategy, the largest prevention-side contract in the dataset.

 - We compare shares of council attention (% of substantive items), not raw counts, so a small city and a large one compare fairly.
 Procedural boilerplate (minutes, warrants, proclamations, appointments, presentations) is stripped first.